laspencer91/aiq/README.md

 ## Contributing

-Contributions are welcome!
+[CONTRIBUTIONS](docs/CONTRIBUTING.md) are welcome!
 This project aims to be:

 - **Simple** - Easy to understand and extend
 - **Focused** - Do one thing well